 |District of Columbia||$95,500|

-Tools & Technologies Used by Counseling Psychologists
+What Tools & Technology do Counseling Psychologists Use?

 Below is a list of the types of tools and technologies that Counseling Psychologists may use on a daily basis: